AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 ![include-manufacturer](../../../../images/tutorials/create/analytics/include-manufacturer.png)

 To further specify your filtering conditions, add another attribute from the schema and then add values based on that attribute.
-In the example below, the **[!UCONTROL Model]** attribute is added and models such as the [!DNL iPhone 13] and [!DNL Google Pixel 6] are filtered for ingestion.
+In the example below, the **[!UICONTROL Model]** attribute is added and models such as the [!DNL iPhone 13] and [!DNL Google Pixel 6] are filtered for ingestion.

 ![include-model](../../../../images/tutorials/create/analytics/include-model.png)